-Schedule to the Land Use Planning Act 3 of 2014.

-Schedule C to the Northern Cape Planning and Development Act 7 of 1998.
+72 Schedule to the Repeal of Local Government Laws Eastern Cape Act 1 of 2020.
+73 Schedule C to the Northern Cape Planning and Development Act 7 of 1998.

-- The Free State Province integrated the administration of QwaQwa, which consisted of one administrative area; the Orange Free State Provincial Administration; part of Bophuthatswana; and 50 municipalities.
-It transitioned to 23 municipalities that included one metropolitan municipality and four district municipalities.
-The Townships Ordinance 9 of 1969 was relevant for this province. - KwaZulu-Natal included the administration of KwaZulu, which consisted of 26 administrative areas; the Natal Provincial Administration; and 39 municipalities.
+Administration; and 39 municipalities.
 It transitioned to 54 municipalities that included one metropolitan municipality and ten district municipalities.
-The Town Planning Ordinance 27 of 1949 applied74 and was replaced by the KwaZulu Natal Planning and Development Act 6 of 200875 (which came in operation on 1 May 2010).76 This Act was regarded as progressive at the time.
+The Town Planning Ordinance 27 of 1949 applied74 and was replaced by the KwaZulu Natal Planning and Development Act 6 of 200875 (which came into operation on 1 May 2010).76 This Act was regarded as progressive at the time.
 It replaced the Town Planning Ordinance of 1949 and amendments to this ordinance.
 The different administrative bodies that were integrated into the municipalities had different land ownership administrations.
 2.5 The complication of land tenure and SPLUMA Land is the common entity vested in all planning matters, specifically land use planning and development administration.
 Land ownership is protected under the Constitution's property clause.77 Land use rights are directly linked to property.
 Land use rights are registered on a record held by municipalities as required by SPLUMA to keep a record of all amendments of the scheme.
 Land use planning and development applications are to be submitted by the owner of a property or a person or entity that represents the owner and/or have permission from the owner to apply.78 This complicates the keeping of a record of amendments when different types of land tenure are present within a municipal area.
 It is further complicated by the consideration of applications in a system that firmly recognises ownership in terms of a title deed.
-74 Van Wyk 2013 SAPL 99.
+Land tenure was and still is a complicated issue that leaves people residing in some of the mentioned previous "homelands" or trust areas without security of tenure.
+The Development Trust and Land Act established the land administrative system for "permission to occupy" (PTO), which had its own administrative system.79 A PTO in its integration with the strict title deed registration for ownership of land creates vulnerability for holders of these 76 Van Wyk 2013 SAPL 99; Van Wyk Planning Law 38.